 Application to the Regrants & Partnerships Programs category is by invitation only.
 The Council may contract with nonprofit organizations to administer targeted funding and technical assistance in areas not directly funded by NYSCA Programs.
 Organizations are invited based on an identified, unmet need within a discipline by Program staff and the service profile of the applicant organization.
 This category covers a range of services from the administration of technical assistance funds to fees for artist appearances.
 Organizations applying to the Council in this category must show a willingness to reach beyond their membership in providing services or regrant awards.

-Administrative costs for delivery of services can vary depending on the nature, depth, and scope of the work, but should rarely exceed 15% of project costs.
-Organizations receiving support for regrants in this category are required to report on the distribution of funds, describing the demographics of the recipients.
+Administrative costs for delivery of services can vary depending on the nature, depth and scope of the work, but rarely exceed 15% of project costs.